robertwenink/xyz/content/about/index.md

 My name is Robert Wenink, and I specialise in the fusion between the fields of Computer Science and Maritime Engineering, possessing a master's degree in both.

-I believe that progress in the maritime industry benefits from a programming skill level that goes beyond what the typical (maritime) engineer is educated for.
+I believe that progress in the maritime industry benefits from a programming- and data engineering skill level that goes beyond what the typical (maritime) engineer is educated for.
 At the same time, a high-level understanding of the engineering aspects is often required to effectively apply that programming skill in an engineering context.
 Through optimisation and automation I aim to enable people and companies to focus on what is really important.
 <!-- Through -code or process- optimisation and automation, I want to enable others to companies can focus on the subjects that really matter. -->

 Find my resume [here]({{< relref "./resume" >}} "Curriculum Vitae").